tinyheero/tinyheero.github.io/_drafts/wildcards-in-snakemake.md

 }
 ```

-You then had a recipe that required as input each patient gene mutation files.
+You then had a rule that required as input each patient's gene mutation files.
+In other words, I want to make a patient output file but I want the prerequistes
+to be the files containing information on the gene mutations specific to this
-What you would need to do is access patient_gene_mutations dictionary to extract
+patient.
+What you would need to do is access `patient_gene_mutations` dictionary
-out the gene identifiers associated with the patient.
-However, the patient
+in your rule to extract out the gene identifiers associated with the patient.
-identifier is a wildcard in the recipe.
+However, the patient identifier is a wildcard in the rule.

-This is where anonymous lambda functions comes very handy.
-I didn't find the
+This is where anonymous `lambda` functions comes very handy as they give you
-lambda functionality in Snakemake to be documented quite well.
-But the gist of
+access to the wildcards of the rule.
+With it, you can construct more complex
-it is you can use it to access the wildcards.
-For instance, consider the
+rule prequisites.
+For instance, consider the following Snakefile:
-following Snakefile:

 ```python
 patient_gene_mutations = {